DMClVG/ace/README.md

 It's far from complete, and to be frank I don't think it's a language I would be thrilled to use (its got nil ew...), but you have to get your feet wet somehow.

-If there is any features I would still want to implement, it would be many of those:
+If there are any features I would still want to implement, it would be many of those:

 - [x] For loops
 - [ ] Destructuring: `` {a, b, c} = :{a: 5, b: 3, c:"yea"}``